 How We Can Help You In Your Job Search

-There are primarily three areas of actual job search help where career counseling can be useful:
+There are primarily two areas of actual job search help where career counseling can be useful:

 1.)
 Strategic positioning: advising you as the job seeker on how to best market your skills and experiences to fit what specific employers are seeking

 2.)
 Tactical abilities: training to present effective resumes and cover letters; appropriately following-up; networking; and interviewing

 While many job searching clients are Connecticut college students or recent college graduates who are living in Connecticut, there are plenty of older adults who come to us for career counseling advice to help them create a good resume.

 There is no doubt that having a badly presented resume can sink your chances for employment.

 But, in our experience, having great formatting on your resume will not effectively land you a job unless you have carefully considered how to craft a customized resume that illustrates that you know how to create value for your would-be employer.

 For example, we were recently working with a Connecticut College senior who came to us with the standard request to help with her resume.
 Her resume was not the problem with her job search.
 Based on the information that was contained within her resume, we only needed to tweak the resume format to make it perfect.

 The problem was that there was a mismatch between her strategic positioning of jobs she hoped to obtain and what she had presented on her resume.
 Specifically, she knew she wanted a job “in business” but she had no real idea of what specific area of interest suited her.
 Her resume’s objective: “to obtain an entry-level job with a growing business” demonstrated her lack of business savvy.
 The manner in which she presented her previous jobs and activities did not provide a clear cut view of how she could contribute to a business.